webandras/static-site-express/README.md

 - Pages (in `pages/`) are using templates and partials defined in the `layouts/` folder.
 - The `site.config.js` file contains some of the site properties (like site title, author, description, social media links etc.) that are used in the EJS partials.

-Inspect `package.json` for more info.
-The `./lib` folder contains the JavaScript files used for building and serving the website.
-Check them out.

 ## Updates

-### Generator update 2021
+### Generator updates in 2021
-- All used npm modules will be updated to the newest versions.
-The code will be re-examined and improved too...
+- Update used npm modules to their newest versions.
+Re-examine and improve the code...
 DONE.
 - Previously, I did not manage git very well (commit messages, semver, missing version tags etc.), so I decided to change version to 1.0.0 in the newest release...
 DONE.
-- git flow will be used and proper semver usage from now on...
+- Use git flow and proper semver from now on...
 DONE.
-- Project will likely to be dockerized...
+- Dockerize project...
 DONE.
-- Watch mode improvements...
+- Improve watch mode...
 DONE.
-- Possible breaking changes from the previous 2019 version will be documented...
+- Document possible breaking changes from the previous 2019 version...
 DONE.
-- EJS templating, Netlify CMS, Netlify and Heroku support will be kept...
+- Keep EJS templating, Netlify CMS, Netlify and Heroku support...
 DONE.
-- I am planning to redesign the example website...
+- Re-design the example website...
 IDEA DROPPED.
-- I will create a minimalistic starter template without any styling and with a little dummy data...
+- Move the source of the example website to a new repository...
 DONE.
-- TODO: Documentation needs serious update.
-- TODO: update minimal-starter (lags behind master)
+- Create a minimalistic starter template without any styling and with a little dummy data...
+DONE.
+- Update documentation...
+DONE.
+- TODO: Create a cmd tool to automatically create pages and templates, and update the generator's code
+- TODO: Create a minimalistic e-commerce starter template by integrating Snipcart (it is actually very simple to do it :) )

 ## Changelog